-W.x.6 Potential New Requirements needed to support the use case
+6.x.6 Potential New Requirements needed to support the use case

-[PR W.x.6-1] The 6G system shall be able to execute compute tasks provided by UEs.
+[PR 6.x.6-1] The 6G network shall supports mechanisms to execute compute tasks in the edge compute domain upon request from UEs.

-[PR W.x.6-2] The 6G system shall support mechanisms that enable a UE to specify when a compute task should be executed (e.g., immediately, periodically, etc.).
+[PR 6.x.6-2] The 6G network shall support mechanisms that enable a UE to specify when a compute task should be executed (e.g., immediately, periodically, etc.) in the edge compute domain.

-[PR W.x.6-3] The 6G system shall support mechanisms that enable a UE to specify execution requirements for a compute task, such as latency requirements indicating how fast the results of the compute task should be provided.
+[PR 6.x.6-3] The 6G network shall support mechanisms that enable a UE to specify requirements for a compute task in the edge compute domain, such as an overall latency indicating how fast the results of the compute task should be provided.

-[PR W.x.6-4] The 6G system shall support isolated and secure environments for executing compute tasks from different UEs to ensure user data privacy and security.